Will your startup fail? The real stats…

 This is much more encouraging than the 9 out of 10 failures that some studies claim.

-Regardless of which study you believe when you start a new business, there is a good chance that you will fail.
+Regardless of which study you believe, when you start a new business there is a chance that you will fail.
 Your job as an entrepreneur is to maximize your chances to succeed.

 How do you do that?
-You get training, you surround yourself with successful entrepreneurs, you avoid failing by being prepared.
-You don't make the mistakes newbies make…
+You get advanced training, you join a mastermind and surround yourself with successful entrepreneurs, you avoid failing by being prepared.
+And above all, you must take action…